sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 But as developers of software, we all feel the pain of code complexity: the struggle to understand big codebases, not being able to get in flow, encountering tech debt that turns a tiny fix into a multi-day ordeal, all the wasted time, etc.

 On top of this, devs are more important to their companies than ever.
-Devs have gone from being viewed as cost centers to being seen as the center of product development, making the issue of complexity a business problem just as much as a dev problem.
+Devs have gone from being viewed as cost centers to being seen as the center of product development, so the issue of complexity is a business problem just as much as a dev problem.

 Code search is helpful in tackling complexity, but it's not enough.
 Code search is for finding things *in* code (matching lines in files).
 What helps you learn things *about* code?
 Google went from helping you find things *on* the web (matching web pages), to helping you learn things *from* the web (information and answers), and we're doing the same with code.

-This is what we call a code intelligence platform, and compared to code search, it's more helpful, more times per day.
-A code intelligence platform helps devs learn and understand information about their code so they can operate more effectively, with a deeper understanding of their codebase and how it works.
+This is what we call a code intelligence platform, and compared to code search, it's more helpful, more times per day. **A code intelligence platform helps devs learn and understand information about their code so they can operate more effectively, with a deeper understanding of their codebase and how it works.**

 A code intelligence platform should persist data beyond the code itself and make that data accessible.
 Here are some examples: